Searching for Bobby Fischer: Poe versus Waitzkin endgame

-In the October 1995 issue of Chess Life, Grandmaster (GM) Larry Evans stated that the position and sequence were : Poe (playing White) could still have drawn the game by playing 7.h5 instead.
-Furthermore, the modern Lomonosov 7-piece endgame tablebase shows White has a win after 4...Bxf6, by placing Black in check, sacrificing White's rook for Black's bishop, and queening safely.
+In the October 1995 issue of Chess Life, Grandmaster Larry Evans stated that the position and sequence were : Poe (playing White) could still have drawn the game by playing 7.h5 instead.
+Furthermore, though not mentioned in the issue:

+(i) The rook exchange 3...Rxf6+ is not a brilliancy but instead loses; 3...
+Nc4., 3...Nd7 and 3...Bxf6 hold the draw.

+(ii) the modern Lomonosov 7-piece endgame tablebase shows White has a win after 4...Bxf6 with 5.Re2+, sacrificing White's rook for Black's bishop, and queening safely.